suleymanarslan/notebook/quotes.md

 > You are not a drop in the ocean.
 You are the entire ocean in a drop.

 > Your heart is the size of an ocean.
-Go find yourself in its hidden depths
+Go find yourself in its hidden depths.

+> If in thirst you drink water from a cup, you see God in it.
+Those who are not in love with God will see only their own faces in it.

 ### Türkçe